 The dispute between Organics and Mechanics, between spiritualists and materialists, has raged for thousands of years.
 Far from diminishing, this dispute seems to be intensifying today.

 In our time, one of the champions of the Organic view is Rupert Sheldrake.
-In 2013, Sheldrake gave a TED Talk that aroused such fierce opposition that the TED administrators removed it from their website.
-Sheldrake responded,
+In 2013, Sheldrake gave a TED Talk that aroused such fierce opposition that the TED administrators removed it from their website.1B Sheldrake responded,

 |This discussion is taking place because the militant atheist bloggers Jerry Coyne and P. Z. Myers denounced me, and attacked TED for giving my talk a platform.
 I was invited to give my talk as part of a TEDx event in Whitechapel, London, called “Challenging Existing Paradigms.”
 That’s where the problem lies: my talk explicitly challenges the materialist belief system.
 It summarized some of the main themes of my recent book Science Set Free (in the UK called The Science Delusion).
 Unfortunately, the TED administrators have publicly aligned themselves with the old paradigm of materialism, which has dominated science since the late nineteenth century.|

 In his book Science Set Free, Sheldrake questions the ten basic assumptions of modern science.
 He calls these assumptions “the default worldview of most educated people all over the world.”
-Here are some of the assumptions that Sheldrake questions:
+Here are some of the assumptions that Sheldrake challenges:

 Sheldrake says that constants, like the speed of light, aren’t actually constant.
 Scientific “laws” aren’t really laws, they’re just habits, changing habits, as the American philosopher Charles Sanders Peirce realized.
 In an earlier issue, I argued that “facts are squishy things.”
 Sheldrake argues that constants are squishy, changing, inconstant.